An introduction to random rule-based chemical networks: General motivation

 Synthesis chemistry is concerned with finding a synthesis path with best possible yield for a given compound.
-Expert knowledge collected by chemists over the years has allowed the discovery of thousands (millions ?) of reaction paths able to produce millions of molecules; some of this knowledge has been collected into databases, most of them specific to a given branch (pharmacology, metabolism, etc.), see e.g. \cite{KEGG} or \cite{PubChem}.
+Expert knowledge collected by chemists over the years has allowed the discovery of a huge number of reaction paths producing millions of molecules; some of this knowledge has been collected into databases, most of them specific to a given branch (pharmacology, metabolism, etc.), see e.g. \cite{KEGG} or \cite{PubChem}.

 Because these databases are oriented towards synthesis goals, it is however fair to say that they fail to consider chemical networks in a systematic way, i.e. they do not provide a systematic, orderly set of chemical rules for reactivity.
 From common undergraduate knowledge, it is widely acknowledged that reactivity rules follow general mechanisms, based on the formation and breaking of bonds between moieties or functional groups (i.e., molecule fragments), and that these rules are widely independent on the {\em context}, i.e. on the group substituents (neighboring atoms), though kinetics, therefore yields, may depend on these to a considerable extent.